seansteel3/ML_trader/README.md

 <!-- Backtesting: Returns Overtime -->
 ### Backtesting: Returns Overtime

-Finally, to test how the various ML (machine learning) and non-ML powered trading strategies compare to investing in the overall market, each strategy was simulated 50 times with an initial investment date of 1/1/2022 and a final date of 10/25/2023.
+To test how the various ML (machine learning) and non-ML powered trading strategies compare to investing in the overall market, each strategy was simulated 50 times with an initial investment date of 1/1/2022 and a final date of 10/25/2023.
 The value of each portfolio was checked using the daily close prices and compared to the S&P 500 and to the Invesco QQQ index as market performance proxies.

 The perfect accuracy scenario of 100% of securities increase in value by 10% sometime within  six months unsurprisingly preforms exceptionally well with over 200% returns during the timeframe.
 However the market itself during this range about breaks even and is “in the red” during the majority of the timeframe.
 Also unsurprisingly, all of the other investment conditions preform much closer to the market than they do the theoretical maximum.